sopel-irc/sopel.chat/_upgrading/sopel-7.md

 As of February 2018, the Python bindings for `enchant` [became unmaintained][ pyenchant-unmaintained].
-This made it increasingly difficult to install the dependencies required for the `spellcheck` module work, and often [caused][ windows-enchant] [problems][linux-enchant] with new installations.
+This made it increasingly difficult to install the dependencies required for the `spellcheck` plugin work, and often [caused][ windows-enchant] [problems][linux-enchant] with new installations.

-Because of this, the `spellcheck` module was rewritten to use `aspell` instead.
+Because of this, the `spellcheck` plugin was rewritten to use `aspell` instead.
 In the process, it also gained support for a custom word list, managed by a set of new commands: